 I am a Senior Research Fellow (Forskare) at the Department of Astronomy and Theoretical Physics at Lund University, Sweden.
-My work centres on understanding the dynamics of extrasolar planets.
-My main collaborators here in the theoretical astrophysics group are Melvyn B. Davies, Anders Johansen, and Ross Church.
+My work centres on understanding how planetary systems form, how they change with time, and what their ultimate fates are.

 I completed my Ph.D. at the Institute of Astronomy, Cambridge, where I studied the interactions between planets and debris discs with Mark Wyatt.
 I then moved to the Universidad Autónoma de Madrid for my postdoctoral work on the effects of stellar evolution on planetary systems with Eva Villaver, and thence to Lund at the start of 2014, where I continue to study many aspects of exoplanet dynamics.